-Jennifer MacArthur is a multi-platform communications and engagement strategist with a focus on social issue documentary and civic engagement.
+Jennifer MacArthur is a multi-platform communications, distribution and engagement strategist with a focus on social issue documentary and civic participation.
 Her background spans nearly 20 years working in radio, film and television, digital media and publishing.

 Out of a passion for helping producers and organizations create social change Jennifer founded Borderline Media in 2008.
 Projects and clients include: Sunrise, a feature documentary in production by Michael Collins and Marty Syjuco, the award-winning filmmakers behind Give Up Tomorrow; the UnitedNotions production Cocaine Prison, which has received grants from the MacArthur Foundation and the Sundance Institute; HBO's critically acclaimed film Gideon’s Army, which premiered in US Documentary Competition at the 2013 Sundance Film Festival and won the Editing Award; POV's Emmy® nominated documentary Traces of the Trade (2008); Detroit Public Television's national outreach initiative for Arab American Stories; the ITVS social TV platform OVEE; and Channel X, an online marketplace where producers can license and distribute content directly to public television broadcasters.